-- Class C Motorhomes (the RVs with a compartment over the cab, usually on a truck or Sprinter chassis
+- Class C Motorhomes: These are the RVs with a compartment over the cab, usually on a truck or Sprinter chassis

-Campers are are a bit more varied, with lots of options:
+Campers are are a bit more varied, with several options to choose from:

-- Travel Trailers (a term that covers any kind of camping trailer that you tow on a ball hitch behind your vehicle)
+- Travel Trailers: These can be considered any kind of camping trailer that you tow on a ball hitch behind your vehicle

-- Fifth Wheels (bigger camping trailers that can only be towed by a pick up truck with a custom hitch in the bed)
+- Fifth Wheels: These are bigger camping trailers that can only be towed by a pickup truck with a custom hitch in the bed

-- Toy Haulers (travel trailers or fifth wheels that have a garage space to store “toys” like ATVs or motorcycles)
+- Toy Haulers: These are travel trailers or fifth wheels that have a garage space to store “toys” like ATVs or motorcycles

-- Pop-up Campers (campers that “pop up” once you arrive at camp to create your living space)
+- Pop-Up Campers: These are campers that “pop up” once you arrive at camp to create your living space

 Class A Motorhome